The earth shall SOON dissolve like snow?

 Revelation 6:12-17 (NASB) I looked when He broke the sixth seal, and there was a great earthquake; and the sun became black as sackcloth made of hair, and the whole moon became like blood; 13 and the stars of the sky fell to the earth, as a fig tree casts its unripe figs when shaken by a great wind.
 14 The sky was split apart like a scroll when it is rolled up, and every mountain and island were moved out of their places.
 15 Then the kings of the earth and the great men and the commanders and the rich and the strong and every slave and free man hid themselves in the caves and among the rocks of the mountains; 16 and they said to the mountains and to the rocks, “Fall on us and hide us from the presence of Him who sits on the throne, and from the wrath of the Lamb; 17 for the great day of their wrath has come, and who is able to stand?”

 If this passage is to be interpreted literally/naturally, do you notice the glaring problem?
 A dark sun, a blood-red moon, stars crashing onto planet earth, the sky splitting and rolling up while every mountain moves out of its place… and yet people are hiding under rocks?
 Are you kidding me?
 What rocks?
-How in the world could anyone hide under a rock after the entire Milky Way has obliterated our planet?
-This de-creation language is poetic and symbolic but it was never intended to be taken naturally.
-Yes, judgment was clearly coming upon the generation of Christ-killers and it was devasting just as Peter and the inspired Bible authors foretold, but not a star fell from the sky.
+Why in the world would anyone hide under a rock after the entire Milky Way had obliterated our planet?
+This de-creation language is poetic and symbolic but it was never intended to be taken naturally/physically.
+Yes, judgment was clearly coming upon the generation of Christ-killers and it was devasting just as Peter and the inspired Bible authors foretold, but not one star ever fell from the sky.

 If you would like proof that these things happened within the predicted timing (this generation), I highly recommend the following short book with a really long title, “The Destruction of Jerusalem: An Absolute and IrresistibleProof of the Divine Origin of Christianity including a narrative of the calamities which befell the Jews, so far as they tend to verify our Lord’spredictions relative to that event.
 With a brief description of the city and the temple” written in 1805 by George Peter Holford.
 With titles so verbose who needs to read the book? 🙂